 4. Buying Your Dog From a Reputable Breeder

 Like any animal breeder, some breeders are in the business for profit, and others are in it for the love of the breed and a desire to produce quality puppies.
 Reputable breeders spend large amounts of money to produce high-quality, healthy Australian Shepherd puppies.
 Some of these expenses might include the following:

 - Genetic screening

 - Health checks and vaccinations

 Buying an Australian Shepherd puppy is so exciting.
-It is definitely a life-changing decision.
+It is a life-changing decision.
 If you want to become the owner of a happy and healthy puppy, you should find a reliable breeder who will help you make the right choice.
 The best way to communicate with the breeder is to meet him in person.
-A trustworthy breeder who really cares about the puppies and wants to find perfect homes for them will never refuse to do that.
+A trustworthy breeder who cares about the puppies and wants to find perfect homes for them will never refuse to do that.

 After analysing the situation, ask the questions that concern you.
 Don’t hesitate to ask as many questions as you consider necessary.
 A reliable breeder who knows everything about his dogs will always be ready to give a clear answer to any of your questions.
-Stay away from the breeder who refuses to show the environment where the puppies are born and raised.
+Avoid the breeder who refuses to show the environment where the puppies are born and raised.
 Remember that the low price of Australian Shepherd puppy should never play a decisive role in choosing a puppy.

 - Kidney and heart disease

 The lack of communication with people and other animals will turn these puppies into frightening creatures unable to live in society.
 If you bring such a puppy home, you will have to work hard to change his behaviour and show him a beautiful world with no pain and fear.